 Charvaka (also given as Carvaka) was a philosophical school of thought, developed in India c.
 600 BCE, stressing materialism as the means by which one understands and lives in the world.
-Materialism holds that perceivable matter is all that exists; concepts such as the soul and any other supernatural entities or planes of existence are simply inventions of imaginative people who find the truth of existence too drab and those who profit from the gullibility of such people.
+Materialism holds that perceivable matter is all that exists; concepts such as the soul and any other supernatural entities or planes of existence are simply inventions of imaginative people.

 The meaning of the name is contested with some claiming it references the act of chewing since Charvaka emphasized the importance of enjoying life through eating and drinking while others maintain it is the name of the founder or that Charvaka was a disciple of the founder, a reformer named Brhaspati.
 The belief system is also known as Lokayata (“philosophy of the people”) and Brhaspatya after Brhaspati.